rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 description : "In this post we'll explore some of the drawbacks of using only English as a sales medium, check out some creative solutions, identify some areas of caution, and consider what this all means to the future of global app development."
 ---

 To say we are not at our most empowered when trying to communicate in an unfamiliar language is a bit of an understatement.
 As if the limitations of one's own language weren't bad enough, trying to get along in a different language often makes you feel downright *helpless*.
 Research suggests these feelings also strongly inform consumers' buying decisions.
-What does this mean for companies who want to connect with users overseas?
+What does this mean for companies who want to connect with users in other countries and cultures?
 In this post we'll explore some of the drawbacks of using English-only as a sales medium, check out some creative solutions, and consider what this all means for global app development.

 ## Why Not Just English?